nats-io/nkeys.js/README.md

 ## Supported Node Versions

 Our support policy for Nodejs versions follows [Nodejs release support](https://github.com/nodejs/Release).
-We will support and build node-nats on even-numbered Nodejs versions that are current or in LTS.
+We will support and build nkeys.js on even-numbered Nodejs versions that are current or in LTS.

 ## License